cu-mkp/edition-webpages/docs/resources.md

 <!-- =========== FIELD NOTES =========== -->
 ## Field Notes
 Field notes document students' skill-building exercises and reconstruction work for their Research Essays.
-Many of the essays in *Secrets of Craft and Nature* contain links to the beta version of [Making and Knowing Field Notes](https://fieldnotes.makingandknowing.org/).
+Many of the essays in *Secrets of Craft and Nature* contain links to their [Making and Knowing Field Notes](https://fieldnotes.makingandknowing.org/).

 Additional photographs taken by the students as they carried out their research are available in the [Project’s repository on Flickr](https://www.flickr.com/photos/128418753@N06/albums).